ysgorin/marvel/README.md

 * Flask

 ## Attribution
-Data was collected from OMDb API, The Open Movie Database at https://www.omdbapi.com/.
+Data was collected from OMDb API, The Open Movie Database at https://www.omdbapi.com/ and from Rotten Tomatoes at https://www.rottentomatoes.com/.